 There are many different dishes that call for melted cheese.
-You might want melted cheese on certain sandwiches, and many people enjoy having melted cheese on their nachos.
+You might want it on certain sandwiches, and many people enjoy having it on their nachos.

 Whether you’re trying to enjoy cheese fondue or if you’re making a more complex dish, it’s going to be crucial to keep the cheese melted.
 Sometimes you might have issues with the cheese or cheese sauce hardening.